straysheep-dev/linux-configs/web-browsers/chromium/README.md

 * [DataLeakPreventionRulesList](https://chromeenterprise.google/policies/#DataLeakPreventionRulesList)
 	- This policy allows granular control and reporting of things such as clipboard access, screenshots, printing, etc

+---

-### Policies that you should change to your requirements:
+## Policies that you should change to your requirements:

 #### DefaultCookiesSetting | RestoreOnStartup | ClearBrowsingDataOnExitList

-By default this policy clears all data when closing the browser.
+By default the policy in this repo clears all data when closing the browser.
 If you want your login sessions and previous tabs to restore, you'll need to change the following:

 - `ClearBrowsingDataOnExitList` != `cookies_and_other_site_data` Removing this line will allow cookies to persist
 - `DefaultCookiesSetting` = `1` Will allow all sites to set cookies, you'll need to delete cookies manually